alukosdev/ccsp/guidance/aicpa-pmf.md

 ==-

 !!!
 An important update to the PMF is the replacement of the "choice and consent" component.
-While the choice and consent criteria were relevant to internet-oriented businesses in 2009, the criteria are much less relevant today because of new global privacy regulations such as the GDPR.
+While the choice and consent criteria were relevant to internet-oriented businesses in 2009, the criteria are much less relevant today because of new global privacy regulations such as the General Data Protection Regulation (GDPR).
 !!!

 ## Mapping Tool